Prototyping and Fabrication

 - Tour the Fusion 360 Virtual Environment

-- Complete your design and export into .stl format
+- Complete your design and export stereolithographic files

-- Understanding benefits and limitations of 3D resin printers
+- Understanding benefits and limitations of different 3D printers and filaments

 The module will take place in the S-Lab's main facility in the Thimann Labs room 372.
 Please sign in with the lab manager upon arrival.